 The Right Distance for a Full-Spin Throw

-We have mentioned that the full-spin is usually performed at a distance of between eight-ten feet.
+We have mentioned that the full spin is usually performed at a distance of between eight-ten feet.
 However, advanced throwers should be able to perform it from a distance of twenty feet or more.
 At longer distances, the advanced full-spin technique is ideal, as it allows the knife to rotate more than once and makes the process a lot easier.
 However, considering how advanced the full-spin technique is relative to the others, we advise you to try to master this the last.

+Find your own throwing style, and don’t let anyone tell you that there’s a right way of doing it.
 Instead, do what you like, and learn at your own pace.
 As long as you keep at it, you should eventually be good enough to take part in competitions (if that is your end goal).